-OFFICE SYSTEMS DIRECTED PROJECT

-(2.00 Lecture & 6.00 Lab Hrs./Wk.)
+OFFICE SYSTEMS DIRECTED PROJECT (2.00 Lecture & 6.00 Lab Hrs./Wk.)
 4 Credits

 This is the capstone course for the Office Systems programs.
 Students build on knowledge gained in other courses and use critical thinking and problem solving skills to address a significant problem in their area of specialization.
 Students prepare a comprehensive report and make a professional presentation.

-Prerequisite: completion of all but the last quarter of coursework for the AAS Degree
+Prerequisite: completion of all but the last

-PE

-PHYSICAL EDUCATION
+PE PHYSICAL EDUCATION

-No more than six credits of PE 185 earned in different activities at different levels may be applied to an associate degree.
+No more than 6 credits of PE 185 earned in different activities at different levels may be applied to an associate degree.